yakazimir/zubr_public/README.md

 types of graph semantic parsing models, as reported in Richardson et al. NAACL 2018 (see references).

-Fulling installing these modules requires first installing Dynet (for building neural network models) (https://github.com/clab/dynet, version 2.0 (very important!), a zipped version is included here, following installation instructions there) and FOMA (https://fomafst.github.io/, the binaries for Mac and Linux are
+Installing these modules requires first installing Dynet (for building neural network models) (https://github.com/clab/dynet, version 2.0 (very important!), a zipped version is included here, following installation instructions there) and FOMA (https://fomafst.github.io/, the binaries for Mac and Linux are